 DISNEY’S GRAND CALIFORNIAN HOTEL & SPA

 This is where you’ll find the Disney Princess Breakfast Adventures and Mickey’s Tales of Adventure Breakfast Buffet.
+Check the latest rates and availability.

 The most mid-level priced on-property hotel is the Disneyland Hotel.
 They have rooms themed after the original lands at Disneyland: Adventureland, Frontierland, and Fantasyland.